akshaykashyapgithub/hbase-crud-python/README.md

 ## Setup Instructions

 1. Start the HBase container using Docker Compose.
-2. Install Python dependencies listed in `requirements.txt`.
-3. Run the `hbase_crud.py` script to perform the operations.
+2. Run the `hbase_crud.py` script to perform the operations.

 ## Notes